Electricity crisis in the Gaza Strip: Power crisis of 2017

 Israeli human rights group B'Tselem has documented how Gazans cope with electricity being provided on a rolling blackout schedule of a few hours a day, and has further said that Israel should take responsibility for the crisis, a responsibility Israel denies, saying that Hamas should allocate funds for electricity rather than personal gain and military expenditure on equipment and military tunnels.

 Further disruptions

 In August 2020, the Gaza power plant shut down after Israel suspended fuel shipments after dozens of incendiary balloons were launched from Gaza causing brush fires in southern Israel.
 Political sources described the effort as a bid to pressure Israel to ease its blockade and allow more Arab and international investment.

 During the 2021 Israel–Palestine crisis, electric lines supplying Gaza from Israel were struck by errant Gazan rockets, knocking out three of the ten power lines from Israel, severely reducing the electricity supply.
 At the time, the Israel Electric Corporation stated that it cannot repair the lines, and after the fighting ceased the IEC Union released a statement refusing to repair the facilities until Israeli prisoners of Hamas (including Avera Mengistu and the bodies of Hadar Goldin and Oron Shaul) were returned.

+During the Gaza war, Israel shut off the supply of electricity to Gaza.
+The sole remaining power station ran out of fuel on 11 October 2023.